 Leviticus 23: 26 ADONAI said to Moshe, 27 "The tenth day of this seventh month is Yom-Kippur; you are to have a holy convocation, you are to deny yourselves, and you are to bring an offering made by fire to ADONAI.
 28 You are not to do any kind of work on that day, because it is Yom-Kippur, to make atonement for you before ADONAI your God.
 29 Anyone who does not deny himself on that day is to be cut off from his people; 30 and anyone who does any kind of work on that day, I will destroy from among his people.
 31 You are not to do any kind of work; it is a permanent regulation through all your generations, no matter where you live.
 32 It will be for you a Shabbat of complete rest, and you are to deny yourselves; you are to rest on your Shabbat from evening the ninth day of the month until the following evening."

 Feast of Tabernacles (Sukkot):

 Leviticus 23: 33 ADONAI said to Moshe, 34 "Tell the people of Isra'el, 'On the fifteenth day of this seventh month is the feast of Sukkot for seven days to ADONAI.
 35 On the first day there is to be a holy convocation; do not do any kind of ordinary work.
 36 For seven days you are to bring an offering made by fire to ADONAI; on the eighth day you are to have a holy convocation and bring an offering made by fire to ADONAI ; it is a day of public assembly; do not do any kind of ordinary work.
-(Yeshua our Messiah was born on the first day of the Feast of Sukkot when "YHWH Come in the Flesh" came to tabernacle among men....)
+(Yeshua our Messiah was born on the first day of the Feast of Sukkot when "the Word made flesh" comes to tabernacle among men....)